9 Data Loss Prevention Best Practices and Strategies

 Data Loss Prevention Best Practices

-1. Classify Sensitive Data
+Classify Sensitive Data

-The first and best practices data loss prevention step is to identify and classify the data.
+The first and best practices of data loss prevention step is to identify and classify the data.
 Data classification depends mainly on data types, size, sensitivity, and importance of the business organization.

 There are different levels of data classifications, such as high sensitivity (such as financial data), medium (such as email), and low sensitivity data (such as website contents).
-So, you have to identify what types of data you have and which data you need to protect and then classify the data according to data sensitivity.
+So, you must identify what types of data you have and which data you need to protect and then classify the data according to data sensitivity.

-2. Use Data Encryption
+Use Data Encryption

-Encryption is another data loss prevention best practices for protecting data from cyber threats and unauthorized disclosure.
+Encryption is another data loss prevention best practice for protecting data from cyber threats and unauthorized disclosure.
 It ensures that only authorized users can access encrypted data while at a store or in transit.

 Encryption means plain text data will be converted into an unreadable format (cipher text) which protects sensitive data such as financial information, and login credentials from unauthorized access.